 Note 4: The language tags in the AC-4 elementary stream must strictly apply to BCP-47 while the language in the APD (audio_preselection_descriptor) is signalled using ISO 639-2 language tags.
 For example, the BCP-47 code of ‘en-US’ indicating “English as spoken in the United States” will read ‘eng’ in ISO 639-2.

 Note 5: The audio_preselection_descriptor should only signal “real” languages.
-Special language tags like ‘und’, ‘mul’, ‘mis’, ‘qaa’ or ‘nar’ should be avoided.
-(With older audio codecs (such as MPEG1 L.II, MPEG4 AAC or Dolby AC-3) where accessibility audio (e.g. Audio Description) is carried within a service on their own PID and it is recommended to use language code ‘nar’ inside the ISO 639 language descriptor to facilitate user selection, while for NGA the accessibility audio is intended to be included in same PID as the normal audio PID (see note 2) and therefore these special language tags are no longer needed).
+Special language tags like ‘und’, ‘mul’, ‘mis’, ‘qaa’ or ‘nar’ should be avoided as they will never match any user preference during the automated selection process.
+Instead, if an indication to the viewer of audio-related properties such as “original language” is desired, the audio_preselection_descriptor may reference a message_descriptor providing this information in a textual representation (With older audio codecs (such as MPEG1 L.II, MPEG4 AAC or Dolby AC-3) where accessibility audio (e.g. Audio Description) is carried within a service on their own PID and it is recommended to use language code ‘nar’ inside the ISO 639 language descriptor to facilitate user selection, while for NGA the accessibility audio is intended to be included in same PID as the normal audio PID (see note 2) and therefore these special language tags are no longer needed).

 Note 6: All NGA experiences targeting one language must be included in one single NGA stream as the IRD will not consider any other stream (neither coded in NGA nor legacy audio format) for presentation selection.